 Heat pumps not only save time hauling and chopping wood, but also reduce health and safety risks associated with burning wood.
 EPA- or CSA-certified woodstoves over five years old and wood burning inserts installed in open hearths may be eligible for replacement.
 Please read the Program Guidelines to find out more about the requirements before applying for a rebate.

-Did you know that smoke pollution from woodstove heating can impact your health, as well as the health and well-being of your neighbours, your family and your kids?
-While woodstoves provide a cozy living room atmosphere, old uncertified woodstoves contribute to poor air quality.
-Particular matter (PM2.5) released from activities including wood burning, has been found to negatively impact the body, especially the lungs and heart.
+Did you know that smoke pollution from woodstove burning can impact your health, as well as the health and well-being of your family and neighbours?
+While woodstoves may provide a warm, cozy livingroom atmosphere, old, inefficient, uncertified woodstoves contribute greatly to poor air quality.
+Particulate matter (PM2.5) released from activities such as wood burning has been proven to negatively impact the body, especially the lungs and heart.

 If you heat your home with a woodstove, following safe burning practices improves your heating efficiency while reducing air pollution.
 To help you get the most out of your wood, only use dry wood (wood with less than 20% moisture content).
-Otherwise your fire won’t burn as hot and you will be creating harmful smoke by drying wood in the woodstove.
+Otherwise your fire won’t burn as hot and you will be producing harmful smoke by drying wood in your woodstove.

-After 15 minutes of starting the fire, there should be no visible smoke coming from your chimney.
-A $20 moisture meter can show you the moisture percentage of a log; insert the probes in the firewood log to obtain a reading.
+15 minutes after starting a fire in your woodstove, there should be no visible smoke emitted from your chimney.
+Use of a $20 moisture meter will verify the moisture content of a log; simply insert the probes into the firewood log to obtain a reading.
 If you don’t have a moisture meter, check the firewood log ends.
 Dry, seasoned wood should have cracks and split ends.
-Also, if you knock dry wood together, you should hear a hollow sound, not a wet ‘thud .’
+Also, if you knock dry wood together, you should hear a hollow sound, not a wet ‘thud’.